TaiwoForbes/alx-system_engineering-devops/command_line_for_the_win/README.md

 * Task 18: Count the number of files in the current working directory.
 Print the number of files as a single integer.

+* Task 19: Print the contents of access.log sorted.

+* Task 20: Print the number of lines in access.log that contain the string "GET".

+* Task 21: The file split-me.txt contains a list of numbers separated by a ; character.

+Split the numbers on the ; character, one number per line.

+* Task 22: Print the numbers 1 to 100 separated by spaces.

+* Task 23: This challenge has text files (with a .txt extension) that contain the phrase "challenges are difficult".
+Delete this phrase from all text files recursively.

+Note that some files are in subdirectories so you will need to search for them.

+* Task 24: The file sum-me.txt has a list of numbers, one per line.
+Print the sum of these numbers.

+* Task 25: Print all files in the current directory recursively without the leading directory path.

+* Task 26: Rename all files removing the extension from them in the current directory recursively.

+* Task 27: The files in this challenge contain spaces.
+List all of the files (filenames only) in the current directory but replace all spaces with a '.' character.